RinaldoBenaccetta/isidom/readme.md

 ### $removeStyle

-Remove the specified style of the specified HTMLElement.
+Removes the specified style of the specified HTMLElement.

 The property must be in CSS like, E.g. : 'background-color'.